ivanadokic/covid-19-project/README.md

 -app should have one HTML page to render react-redux application

--there should be 2 container components

--there should be 5 stateless components
+-there should be 2 container components, 5 stateless components and 3 routes

--there should be 3 routes

 -The Application must make use of react-router and proper RESTful routing